Cook Like Czechs

 Quick Instructions:

-1. Grease a baking sheet with oil and sprinkle with breadcrumbs.
+1. Grease a baking sheet with oil and dust it with breadcrumbs.

-3. Add kefir and oil in a bowl, add eggs, sugar, cocoa and flour mixed with soda.
+3. In a bowl, combine kefir and oil, then add the eggs, sugar, cocoa, and flour mixed with baking soda.

-4. Mix until a smooth cake batter is formed.
+4. Mix until the batter is smooth and well combined.

-5. Pour onto a baking sheet and bake for 20 minutes.
+5. Pour the batter onto the prepared baking sheet and bake for 20 minutes.

 Make ahead: First, prepare a baking sheet.
 Grease it with a tablespoon of oil and dust it with some breadcrumbs or flour-Preheat the oven to 340 °F (170 °C).